 Natural disasters, severe weather and climate

 Flooding can occur during the rainy seasons.
 Roads may become impassable during these periods.
 In southern coastal regions, the rainy season occurs from May to August and October to November.
 In the central and north-central region, heavy rain can occur during July to October and March to May.
-The rainy season is from July to November in the north.
+In the north, the rainy season is from July to November.